By Barbara Rainey

 Here are four lessons I’ve learned about why prayer is so hard.

-I don’t understand God’s ways, “My ways are not your ways,” (Isaiah 55:8) so in my disappointment I retreat from Him.
-Verses like this one in Isaiah 45:7, “I form light and create darkness; I make well-being and create calamity; I am the LORD who does all these things,” make me want to give up in prayer because I don’t know how to relate to a God who creates darkness and calamity.
-But God knows if He answered all my prayers I’d see Him simply as a vending machine, an Oz, and not as He really is as LORD of all.
+4. I don’t understand God’s ways (“My ways are not your ways,” Isaiah 55:8) so in my disappointment I retreat from Him.
+Verses like Isaiah 45:7, “I form light and create darkness; I make well-being and create calamity; I am the LORD who does all these things,” make me want to give up in prayer because I don’t know how to relate to a God who creates darkness and calamity.
+But God knows if He answered all my prayers I’d see Him simply as a vending machine, a Wizard of Oz, and not as He really is as LORD of all.

 All the unanswered prayers, the disappointments in God, the bewilderment at the way He works have birthed and grown in me a love and awe for God I would have never known otherwise.
 I have seen He is God and I am not.
 And it is all for my good.